carbon-language/carbon-lang/docs/design/README.md

 >
 > **TODO:** References need to be evolved.

-Blocks of statements are generally executed linearly.
+Blocks of statements are generally executed sequentially.
 However, statements are the primary place where this flow of execution can be controlled.

 #### `if`/`else`